-Before the written word, there was only word of mouth.
+Before the written word, there was only the word of mouth.
 Unfortunately, oral history is often lost forever, or else progresses beyond the bounds of reality to enter the realm of lore and legend.
 It is absolutely true that many important circumstances occurred that were never recorded.

 Often, only mysterious artifacts remain that possibly foretell significant historical events.
 Oklahoma has such a mysterious artifact.
-It is located in eastern Oklahoma, close to the Arkansas border, near the tiny mountain town of Heavener and it is now know as the Heavener Runestone.
+It is located in eastern Oklahoma, close to the Arkansas border, near the tiny mountain town of Heavener and it is now known as the Heavener Runestone.

 Discovered in 1874, the Heavener Runestone is a large slab of rock that bears eight letters identified as Norse Runes.
 There is little controversy as to the origin of the runes.
 According to popular conjecture, Vikings visited Oklahoma around 700 A.D. to 1000 A.D.
 A Danish scholar has translated the Heavener Runestone as a land claim by a man named Glome.
 Four other runestones have since been located in Oklahoma.